Key information

 Required subjects:

-- A-Level grade B in English Literature or English Literature and Language
+- A-Level grade B in an essay-based subject

 - There is no language requirement for the beginners' language pathway but at least one essay-based subject is required at grade B and only one language can be studied at this level.